Learn More »

 Juvenile Criminal Offenses are filed by the Police Department in the Juvenile Division of the Superior Court.

-If you were cited with a charge and the accompanying fine can be reduced, suspended, or dismissed with proper proof of correction, it will be necessary for you to mail or bring in the proof along with any reduced fine that will be imposed.
+If you were cited with a charge and the accompanying fine can be reduced, suspended, or dismissed with proper proof of correction, it will be necessary for you to mail or bring in the proof.
 Contact the Court for assistance with determining the amount of the reduced fine.

 If the charge is for failure to provide or carry a valid driver's license, the fine can be suspended by providing a valid driver's license.
 Refer to the bond schedule for more information.